leongersen/noUiSlider/README.md

 Bower
 -----
 Bower users can install all compiled and minified files easily using `bower install nouislider --save`.
-This will install [a separate repository](https://github.com/leongersen/noUiSlider-dist) which is only used for Bower.

-You can read more about the absence of minified files for this repository in [this blog post](http://refreshless.com/blog/git-repository-commit-minified-bower/).
+Supporting bower unfortunately means keeping all compiled and minified versions in the repository.

 Changelog
 ---------
-###7.0.5
+###7.0.4 ~ 7.0.6
-+ Moved Bower support.
++ Bower support.

 ###7.0.3:
 + Fixed an issue with Link on single-handle RTL sliders.